Data Comics: My Journey of Exploration

 Comparing Data Comics with Infographics

-Notably, data comics improve understanding and recall of information within stories.
+Notably, data comics improve understanding and recall of information within stories (23% more accurate in the quizzes).
 The clear sequencing of panels allows readers to focus better on spatial-temporal information, while dividing the content into manageable chunks helps in memory retention.
 Panels grouped into rows present higher-level messages, which enhance overall comprehension.
 The study highlights the effectiveness of using panels to structure information and provide reading guidance.

 Data Comics and Cheat Sheets for Data Visualization Techniques